StassijnsSam/Formations/README.md

 **Left mouse** - Click to target

 ## Focus
-Initially I wanted to focus this project on adding only a couple of formations and programming flocking and group movement with A* pathfinding on a navmesh.
+Initially I wanted to focus this project on adding a couple of formations and programming flocking and group movement with A* pathfinding on a navmesh.
-Through my research I quickly found out that formations on their own are not that interesting, since you have to add all the different shapes manually.
+Through my research I quickly found out that formations on their own are less interesting than I thought, since you have to add all the different shapes manually.
 This is where my focus shifted to creating a way to draw any formation that you want.
 Drawable formations have not been researched a lot, so I found it interesting to give my take on the subject.